Meroniums in Spin-Orbit Coupled Bose Gases: THE CLASSIFICATION OF THE TOPOLOGICAL STATES

 In Fig.\ref{fig:pd} (a),(b),(c) and (d) we demonstrate the phase diagrams for $k_0 a_{\perp}=0.1,0.5,1$ and $5$, respectively.
-From the phase diagrams several observations can be made.
-First, the SWHV phase only appear in region $g^\prime<g$.
-It is always favored for small $g^\prime$.
-Second, the regions of HV and DP phases shrink and finally disappear as $k_0$ increases.
-Third, the SS phase only appear in region $g^\prime>g$ and the region of SS phase becomes larger and larger as $k_0$ increases.
+From the phase diagrams one observes that the phases of HV and DP only exist for small $k_0$, the regions of HV and DP phases shrink and finally disappear as $k_0$ increases.
+For large SO coupling the phases of SS and RWHV are dominant.
+For instance, in Fig.\ref{fig:pd} (d), where $k_0 a_{\perp}=5$, only phases of SS and RWHV exist.
+The SS phase appear in region $g^\prime>g$ while the RWHV phase takes the region of $g^\prime<g$ .
 As shown in Fig. \ref{fig:density} (d1) and (d2) the spin densities of SS phase have a spiral pattern.
 The high density region of one component overlaps with the low density region of the other component, and thus the interspecies interaction energy is lowered.
 Then the SS phase is more favored for $g^\prime>g$ region.
-Based on the diagrams, we may conclude that the phases with a spherical wave factor $e^{ik_cr}$ are more favored for strong SO couplings.
+Based on the diagrams, we may conclude that the phases with a radial wave factor $e^{ik_cr}$ are more favored for strong SO couplings.